cityside1/ZeroClassicChat/README.md

 insightexplorer=1
 listen=1
 maxconnections=8
+port=23801
-rpcuser=YourRandomUsername       # Make yourself a random username rpcpassword=YourRandomPassword   # Make yourself a random password rpcport=8956  # Default RPC port for your node
+rpcuser=YourRandomUsername       # Make yourself a random username rpcpassword=YourRandomPassword   # Make yourself a random password rpcport=8956  # Default RPC port for your node rpcallowip=127.0.0.1
+dnsseed=1
 </pre>
 <b>Start first your zeroclassic full node, it have to run as first.
 After that you start ZeroClassicChat.exe.</b>
+If you have problems to find peers, replace your peers.dat in the C:\Users\YOURPCNAME\AppData\Roaming\ZeroClassic\ folder.

 The application will automatically connect to your local node.
 Once you synch up you can immediately send and receive messages.